KorAP/korapxmltool/Readme.md

 ### Using the integrated Maltparser

-You need to download the pre-trained MaltParser models from the [here](http://www.maltparser.org/mco/mco.html).
+You need to download the pre-trained MaltParser models from the [MaltParser model repository](http://www.maltparser.org/mco/mco.html).
 Note that parsers take POS tagged input.

 ```shell script